Metamora Courthouse State Historic Site: After Lincoln

-After Lincoln's election to the presidency in 1860, the Metamora courthouse continued its service until Woodford County voters moved the county seat from Metamora to Eureka, Illinois in 1896.
+After Lincoln's election to the presidency in 1860, the Metamora courthouse continued its service until Woodford County voters moved the county seat from Metamora to Eureka, Illinois in 1896, building a new courthouse there.
 The historic former courthouse served as a community center from 1896 until 1921; plays and movies were shown here, and community organizations used the hall as a meeting place.
 Starting in 1921, the former courthouse was restored as a local museum and memorial to the profession of law in early Illinois.
 The building was added to the National Register of Historic Places in 1978.
 It is operated by the Illinois Historic Preservation Agency.

 The Metamora Courthouse has two floors, with the first floor serving as a museum of local history and Illinois frontier law, and the second floor restored to its 1850s appearance as the county courtroom and adjacent judicial chambers.

 The Courthouse is one of only two Illinois circuit courthouses in which Lincoln practiced law that are standing on their original foundations.
 The other is the Mount Pulaski Courthouse State Historic Site.